chinmayeebl/COD/README.md

 # COD

-Introducing a system that uses YOLOv8 for accurate target detection and incorporates a Kalman filter for motion tracking.
+ The YOLOv8 model is used for initial object detection and extract bounding box coordinates.
+The CamShift algorithm is used to establish and maintain tracking of the detected objects across frames, presenting the results in real-time visualization.
 This model is designed to perform well in challenging conditions, especially when targets are partially hidden, ensuring reliable results in real-world operational settings.

 ## Tailored for Camouflage Conditions:
 Our system is designed with a primary focus on addressing camouflage challenges in military scenarios.
 It is finely tuned to detect targets even in intricate camouflage conditions, providing enhanced capabilities for military operations.